-With your licensed guide, explore the social, political and environmental influences which spread mass hysteria, causing the infamous Salem Witch Trials of 1692.
-Discover how Salem became a world-class seaport, creating some of the wealthiest families in America.
-Stroll the cobblestone lined streets, taking in some of the most stunning architecture on beautiful Chestnut Street.
-The tour ends at the the somber Witch Trials Memorial, adjacent to the 1637 Burial Ground, the oldest cemetery in Salem and second oldest in the country.
+With your licensed professional tour guide, explore the social, political and environmental influences which spread mass hysteria, causing the infamous Salem Witch Trials of 1692.
+Discover how Salem became a world-class seaport, creating some of the wealthiest families in America and America's first millionaire.
+Stroll the cobblestone lined streets, taking in some of the most stunning 17th and 18th century colonial architecture.
+Or get chills down your spine learning about the most macabre murders and true crime stories in Salem's history.

+(~2 Hours) Suitable for all ages.
+Spring and summer only.
 Do you love architecture?
 We do!
 No trip to Salem is complete without a tour of the most beautiful section of Salem, the McIntire district.
 Come experience over three centuries of architecture from First Period American, to Georgian Colonial and the stately Federal style.
-Your guide will wind you through the cobblestoned streets of Salem, discovering hidden gems, viewing over two dozen sites, and sharing stories of Salem's rise to becoming the wealthiest city in the country in the 18th century.Merchants and Mansions of Salem
+Your guide will wind you through the cobblestoned streets of Salem, discovering hidden gems, viewing over two dozen sites, and sharing stories of Salem's rise to becoming the wealthiest city in the country in the 18th century.Merchants & Mansions of Salem

 Beth founded Witch City Walking Tours in 2014 as a way to share her passion of the culture and history of Salem.
 A native of the North Shore, she has traveled all over the country (49 out of 50 states).
 Beth is a 6th grade teacher, historian, and is currently pursuing her Master’s degree.
 Some of Beths' favorite spots include the Salem Willows, Ledger Restaurant, the Hawthorne Hotel tavern, the Witch Dungeon Museum, Mahi Mahi Cruises and Notch Brewery.